 - Be willing to debate and discuss in a tactful way.

-- Provide useful, honest guidance while ensuring that your mentee takes control and ownership of the strategies to make his or her own decisions as to next steps or the best course of action.
+- Provide useful, honest guidance while ensuring that your Mentee takes control and ownership of the strategies to make his or her own decisions as to the next steps or the best course of action.

 - Objectivity and fairness